 - The reason for the bill-and-hold arrangement is substantive.
 A substantive reason may be that the customer lacks storage capacity or its production schedule does not require the goods until a later time.
 Although a customer’s explicit request exists in many bill-and-hold arrangements, it is not required; for example, based on customary practice, a customer may purchase goods from the vendor months before it can store and use them, so the vendor stores the sold products for the customer without a formal agreement.

 - The product is identified as the customer’s asset.
-To qualify as the customer’s asset, the sold goods must be stored separately and cannot be substituted for identical goods.
+To qualify as the customer’s asset, the sold goods must be stored identified separately as belonging to the customer and cannot be substituted for identical goods.

 - The product is ready for delivery to the customer.
 The goods must be completed, packaged, and ready to ship.